Pilot D: Sign Language Translation Services

 1- A prototype version of a complete sign language interpretation production workflow chain for broadcasters which enables basic (HbbTV1.1/1.5) and advanced (HbbTV2.0) customised HbbTV sign language services.

-2- Hbb/IP TV-based sign language services allowing users to customise the size and positioning of sign language interpretation in an overlaid window for large-scale provision and testing in Portugal, Germany (Berlin-Brandenburg), provided by RBB, IRT, RTP, UPM, and UAB.
+2- Hbb/IP TV-based sign language services allowing users to customise the size and positioning of sign language interpretation in an overlaid window for large-scale provision and testing in Portugal, Germany (Berlin-Brandenburg), depending on the technological capabitities and on the available equipment?

-3- An HbbTV-based avatar signing service in Spanish provided by Vicomtech allowing users to access Text-to-Signing for content with a well-defined semantic framework such as weather forecasts.
+3- An HbbTV-based avatar signing service in Spanish allowing users to access Text-to-Signing for content with a well-defined semantic framework such as weather forecasts.
+This service will be tested by means of user groups.

-4- Additional user experience testing of various end user-related aspects of sign language interpretation in the hybrid world involving users from the target groups which will inputs to work on metrics for the Quality of Service done by UAB.
+4- Additional non technological user experience testing of various end user-related aspects of sign language interpretation, which will involve users from the target groups, may be considered.
+These tests will provide inputs to work on metrics for the Quality of Service.

 Leave a Reply